-- > As a student ID card, e.g. to avail of student discounts (cinema, swimming pools, art and cultural activities). - > As an ID for examinations at TU Graz it has the student's name, matriculation number and date of birth. - > To open doors on the campus where the students have access rights, e.g. study spaces (24-hour access), group rooms and laboratories.
-Find information on the access authorisation of buildings at > lernorte.tugraz.at - > As a library card for the University Library.
+- > As a student ID card, e.g. to avail of student discounts (cinema, swimming pools, art and cultural activities). - > As an ID for examinations at TU Graz it has the student's name, matriculation number and date of birth. - > To open doors on the campus where the students have access rights, e.g. learning centres (24-hour access), group rooms and laboratories. - > As a library card for the University Library.